systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 2.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters)

 2.5.
-Occasionally affiliations can contain “Current\Present address” title.
+Occasionally affiliations can contain “Current/Present address” title.
 If it is present, check that it has a separate affiliation number and that is followed by colon (:).
 One address - one affiliation number.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below: